mheap/nexmo-developer/_use_cases/en/fraud-scoring-and-phone-number-verification.md

           input(type='submit', value='Register')
     ```

-## Install the Nexmo REST Client API for Node
+## Install the Vonage Node Server SDK

-Add the [Nexmo REST Client API](https://github.com/Nexmo/nexmo-node) package to your project by executing the following command at a terminal prompt:
+Add the [Vonage Node Server SDK](https://github.com/Nexmo/nexmo-node) package to your project by executing the following command at a terminal prompt:

 ```sh
 $ npm install nexmo --save